-Lenders want to be positive that allowing you a loan is a safe move.
-Your credit score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accrued over time could be more than double that of someone having a stronger credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your credit score gives lenders a view of what type of borrower you are solely because of your credit history.
+You'll need a score of at least 740 to get a acceptable interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest paid in the long run could be more than double the amount of someone having a near perfect credit score.

-Staying on top of your FICO score is the first step in purchasing a home.
+We're used to working with all tiers of credit scores.
 Contact us and we can help you get on the right track to the home of your dreams.

-You want a better score, but how do you get it?
-Building your FICO score takes time.
-It can be hard to make a significant stride change in your credit score with small changes, but your score can improve in a few years by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+How do you boost your credit score?
+Improving your FICO score takes time.
+It can be difficult to make a significant stride change in your number with small changes, but your score can improve in a few years by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The most important thing is to know your FICO score.
-Here are some ways you can improve your credit score:
+You'll improve your credit score by using these pointers:

 - Even out your debt.
-At first, this doesn't sound like a good idea.
-But, you steer clear of having one card that is maxed out and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about 20% of their credit limit than to have the majority of your debt sitting on one card.
+At first, this doesn't seem like a good idea.
+But, you don't want to have one card that is at the maximum and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 25% of their credit limit than to have all of your debt transferred to a single card.

-- Apply for gas cards or store credit.
-For those who have non-existent credit or below average credit, department store credit cards and gas credit cards are ways to obtain credit, increase your spending limits and have a solid payment history, which will raise your FICO score.
-You must always beware of holding a large balance for too long because these types of cards usually have a surprisingly high interest rate.
+- Store cards and gas cards.
+For those who have no credit or low credit, chain store credit cards and gas credit cards are ways to repair credit, increase your credit limits and stay on top of your payments, which will raise your credit.
+You should always beware of keeping a high balance for too long because these types of cards traditionally have a surprising interest rate.

-- Don't let your cards get dusty.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts maintain an active status.
+- Keep your cards active.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
 But, be sure to pay them off in no more than two or three payments.

-- Stay on top of payments.
-Your credit score plummets with every account that goes to collections.
-It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the most reliable way to prove that you're responsible enough to make payments to a bank.
+- Pay on time.
+Late payments kill your FICO score.
+It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to build up your credit this way, but it's the surest way to show that you're responsible enough to make payments to a lender.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
-With the help of Homes With Heart, Inc., the loan application process is sure to go more smoothly so you, too, can become a homeowner.
+Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
+With the help of Homes With Heart, Inc., the loan process is sure to go more smoothly so you, too, can achieve home ownership.